PtFEM/NumericalMethodsforEngineers.jl/README.md

 More or less equivalent Julia versions of the Fortran programs described in "Numerical Methods for Engineers" by I M Smith and D V Griffiths to Julia.

 Finale realease for Julia v0.6.
-Will be registered as v0.0.5.
+Will be registered as v0.5.0.
 Julia 0.7 support is part of NumericalMethodsforEngineers v0.0.6

 No timeline is set to complete this work.

-Moved repository under the PtFEM organisation
+This repository is part of the PtFEM organisation